“Electronic music has a family, a legacy and a future…”: JEAN-MICHEL JARRE

 CHI MING LAI

-Stephen is best known for ‘Back Stage – A Book Of Reflections’, a comprehensive account of GARY NUMAN’s imperial years between 1979 – 1981.
-The book featured contributions from GARY NUMAN himself and band members Chris Payne, RRussell Bell and the late Cedric Sharpley, plus support acts OMD, SIMPLE MINDS and the sadly departed NASH THE SLASH.
+Stephen is best known for ‘Back Stage – A Book Of Reflections’, a detailed account of GARY NUMAN’s imperial years between 1979 – 1981.
+The book featured contributions from Numan himself and band members Chris Payne, RRussell Bell and the late Cedric Sharpley, plus support acts OMD, SIMPLE MINDS and the sadly departed NASH THE SLASH.

 In 2015, he also successfully hosted an appearance by WOLFGANG FLÜR in his hometown of Norwich.
 His first gig was THE UNDERTONES, followed by Numan at Ipswich in 1979 while his first album purchase was DAVID BOWIE’s ‘Low’.
 Current synth acts who Stephen favours include MARSHEAUX and VILE ELECTRODES.

-Disclaimer: The Electricity Club is a non-commercial web publication with no official affiliations to any recording acts, record labels or organisations.
-All content is the sole opinion of The Electricity Club and is not intended to malign any organisation, group or company.
+Disclaimer: ELECTRICITYCLUB.CO.UK is a non-commercial web publication with no official affiliations to any recording acts, record labels or organisations.
+All content is the sole opinion of ELECTRICITYCLUB.CO.UK and is not intended to malign any organisation, group or company.
 No infringement of copyright is intended with use of images and any can be removed immediately upon request.